Explore

 • Would you recommend our product to others?
 Why or why not?

-• What is the main reason why you have decided to no longer use our product?
+• What is the main reason you decided to no longer use our product?

 • What is one thing that would make you reconsider our product in the future?

-• Did you find an alternative solution to use instead?
+• Did you choose an alternative solution?
 What does it offer that our product does not?

 What these questions reveal